-During an investigation, the security officer comes to the conclusion that a particular file or application (for example, a legitimate RAT (remote administration tool) of unclear origin) is a cyberattack component capable of many potentially malicious activities.
+During an investigation, the security officer comes to the conclusion that a particular file or application (for example, a legitimate RAT - or Remote Administration Tool - of unclear origin) is a cyberattack component capable of many potentially malicious activities.
 Circumstances (the tool was detected on a machine where sensitive data is handled) dictate that the host should be immediately isolated as a precaution, until the incident is fully analyzed and the attack dealt with in full.